Deputy Qualifications & Enrollment

 - NHTSA standardized field sobriety testing

 - Subject-control techniques

 - Physical training

 Throughout the training, core values of professionalism, obligation, leadership, integrity, courage, and excellence are stressed and reinforced to the cadets.
 When the cadets complete the academy, they will enter the world of law enforcement with the knowledge and skills necessary to effectively perform their duties as law enforcement officials.
 Anyone interested in attending or learning more about the Summit County Sheriff’s Office/University of Akron Police Academy should contact Academy Commander Bill Holland at (330) 643-2114 or visit the Academy’s website.

-Scholarships are frequently available for the Police Academy.
+Scholarships: Scholarships are frequently available for the Police Academy.
 For more information about them, check out the Academy’s website.

 Ohio law requires that all persons who perform the functions of a corrections officer in the State of Ohio successfully complete the training prescribed by law.
 The Summit County Sheriff's Office has been specifically authorized by the Ohio Peace Officer Training Commission to conduct a Basic Corrections Training Academy.
 This Corrections Training consists of a total of seven units of academic and skills performance topic areas.
 Instruction in such matters as Inmate Rights and Civil Liability, Inmate Supervision, and Crisis Intervention & Suicide Prevention are included in the 148-hour curriculum.
 All of the Basic Law Enforcement instructors and Special Topic instructors have been certified by the commission to teach in this academy.
 Anyone interested in attending the Basic Corrections Academy is encouraged to contact the Academy Commander at (330) 643-2114.